-Purchases include the cost of raw materials, components, semimanufactured goods and workshop materials; of replacement parts and consumable tools not charged to capital account; of packaging materials of all types; of stationery and printed matter; of fuel. electricity and water; of materials to be used by the establishment given out to other establishments for the production of machinery or other capital items for the establishment's own use: of materials for use by the establishment when working on goods supplied by customers; and of food, etc. for any canteen covered by the establishment's return.
-Transfers of goods to the estab-lishment from another department of the same firm not covered by the establishment's return are included at a cost corresponding to the estimated selling value recorded by the other department, Amounts payable to transport firms or credited to the firm's own transport department for delivery of materials are excluded, as are all purchases of machinery and plant charged to capital account.
-Purchases of goods for merchanting or factoring have been collected separately since 1973.
+urchases include the cost of raw materials, components, seminanufactured goods and workshop materials; of replacement parts and consumable tools not charged to capital account; of packaging aterials of all types; of stationery and printed matter; of fuel, electricity and water; of materials to be used by the establishment given out to other establishments for the production of nachinery or other capital items for the establishment's own use; of materials for use by the establishment when working on goods supplied by customers; and of food, etc. for any canteen covered by the establishment's return.
+Transfers of goods to the estab-lishment from another department of the same firm not covered by he establishment's return are included at a cost corresponding to he estimated selling value recorded by the other department, Amounts payable to transport firms or credited to the firm's own transport department for delivery of materials are excluded, as are all purchases of machinery and plant charged to capital account. urchases of goods for merchanting or factoring have been collected separately since 1973.
 The values shown exclude VAT.
-They include, in addition to the actual purchase price, the value of packaging material charged to the establishment.
+They nclude, in addition to the actual purchase price, the value of packging material charged to the establishment.
 The value of returned goods or packaging material returned to the suppliers and any trade discounts are excluded.
-Materials purchased duty-paid are included at their duty-paid value, less any drawback, rebate, etc. The cost of transport is included only if it is included with the purchase price n the firm's accounts.
-Imported goods are included at their full delivered cost.
-If in the firm's accounts the transport from docks or airport is not included in the cost of goods purchased, the cost is entered at cif plus duty (if applicable).
+Materials purchased duty-paid are included at their duty-paid value, less any drawback, rebate, etc. The cost of transport is included only if it is included with the purchase price the firm's accounts.
+Imported goods are included at their full elivered cost.
+If in the firm's accounts the transport from docks or airport is not included in the cost of goods purchased, the cost is ntered at cif plus duty (if applicable)

-RECEIPTS FOR WORK DONE AND INDUSTRIAL SERVICES RENDERED
+ECEIPTS FOR WORK DONE AND INDUSTRIAL SERVICES RENDERED

 Figures for work done represent the amount charged for work carried out on materials supplied by a customer and include repair work.
-Within certain industries this heading covers a wide variety of activities, for example, within the food sector - butter packed on commission; within the textile industries - making up of garments, fur dressing and textile finishing; within printing and publishing - preparatory work on type-setting, block making and binding.
+Within certain industries this heading covers a wide variety of activities, for example, within the food sector - butter packed on ommission; within the textile industries - making up of garments, fur dressing and textile finishing; within printing and publishing reparatory work on type-setting, block making and binding.
 Work done is also significant in the electrical machinery and heavy engineering industries, covering erection, installation and repair and jobbing work.
-Other activities within this heading include exploration work, research and development, glass-cutting and dressing and planing of timber.

-Industrial services rendered include repairs and maintenance, installation work, and technical research and studies for other organisations.
+Other activities within this heading include exploration work, research and development, glass-cutting and dressing and planing of timber ndustrial services rendered include repairs and maintenance, installation work, and technical research and studies for other organisations he remuneration paid to outworkers (i.e. persons employed by the establishment who do their work in their own homes) is generally on a piece-work basis.
+Only amounts paid to outworkers whose mes appear on the establishment's payroll are included.
+Amounts paid to outworkers by sub-contractors are excluded.

-REMUNERATION PAID TO OUTWORKERS
+EMUNERATION PAID TO OUTWORKERS